jpetuchovas/dev-env-setup/README.md

 make vm-bootstrap
 ```

-Finally, clone this repository inside the VM and use `make switch` from now on.
+Finally, reboot the VM by using the `reboot` command.
+After that, clone this repository inside the VM and use `make switch` from now on.

 ## Misc